 News flash: You can raise a happy and healthy child in a small apartment.
 It’ll take a bit of creativity, but it can be done!

+Is your apartment home to a diverse household where parents, kids and grandparents all live together?
+Multigenerational apartment living gives new meaning to the phrase “one big, happy family.”
 While this is not a unique phenomenon for today, changing and often uncertain economic conditions do set the stage for the benefits and challenges of multigenerational living under one roof.